What Is An Incisor Tooth?

 What Can Happen To Your Incisors?

-When your bite positioning is good and proper, the lower incisor tooth and the upper incisor tooth should coincide with each other.
+When your bite positioning is good and proper, the lower and the upper incisor tooth should coincide with each other.
 An improper occlusion or more precisely ‘a malocclusion’ is a major problem that may affect the incisor tooth.
-A bent, twisted or chipped incisor tooth can lead to a crossbite, an overbite or even an underbite making it difficult and nearly impossible for the incisor tooth to perform its responsibilities easily.
+A bent, twisted or chipped incisor tooth can lead to a crossbite, an overbite or even an underbite making it difficult and nearly impossible for the tooth to perform its responsibilities easily.

 If misalignment of the incisor tooth is very tricky and complex, then normal dental braces and invisalign braces may be able to fix the problem.
 Veneers can be used to treat the issue if there is minor misalignment in the anterior teeth.